 Since the founding of K-State on February 16, 1863, instruction in music has been a feature throughout the history of the school.
 From the earliest performance of the "Choral Union" in 1865, Kansas State University Choral ensembles have been a vital and visible entity to the more than 24,000 students at K-State every year.
 Stay up to date by following K-State Choirs on Instagram or Facebook.

-Currently, the Choral Music Division is led by Dr. Joshua Oppenheim and Dr. Julie Yu - Co-Directors of Choral Studies, and assisted by Mr. David Wood.
+Currently, the Choral Music Division is led by Dr. Joshua Oppenheim , Director of Choral Studies, Dr. Jamie Bunce, Assistant Director of Choral Studies, and Mr. David Wood, Director of Early Music Ensembles.
 Since 1966, the choir has been selected thirty-five times to appear at state, regional and national conferences of the American Choral Directors Association, Music Educators National Conference, National Association for Music Education, and the National Collegiate Choral Organization.